GrantCulbertson/kenyon-car-connect/README.md

 1. **Node.js + Express.js** and **npm** installed.
 2. **MariaDB** database set up and running.
 3. **Apache2** server configured for the MariaDB database.
+4. **ENV** make sure the ENV file is configured properly... update the API keys to use yours.

 ---